cwida/rma/README.md

 ##### Aging

-In the paper, figure 13a shows how the throughput of scans in built (a,b)-trees deteriorates once random updates are executed.
+In the paper, Figure 13a shows how the throughput of scans in built (a,b)-trees deteriorates once random updates are executed.

 ```bash
 # Source code: abtree/abtree.*, experiment: pma/experiments/aging.*